|

 again a big thank you, Alex.
 Without your help I would have been quite

+stalled.
 As a rule every acting school’s teachings are derived from THE

 METHOD which was introduced by a certain Constantin Stanislavski.
 His